You are here

 Cross-functional drills are reviewed and practiced by all pertinent ESSR units to respond to all emergencies in the event that personnel from a specialized ESSR unit are not immediately available.

 Reports of emergencies received by ESSR will be processed to 911 (UMPD) to initiate emergency response personnel and to the appropriate ESSR unit for assistance.
 As soon as possible during or after an incident, the Director, Assistant Vice President - Division of Administration, the Director of Public Information, and the appropriate Dean, Director or Department Chair responsible for effected facilities will be notified by an electronic mail incident summary report or by telephone depending on the magnitude of the incident.

 For incidents involving injury, death, environmental release or property damage, notification must be made to the appropriate regulating agency as soon as possible.

 An incident report will be completed by ESSR response personnel following all incidents.
-An E-mail summary report of the incident will be forwarded to the Director, Associate Vice President-Division of Administration & Finance, Director of Public Information, and the Dean, Director, or Department Chair of the affected facility.
+An E-mail summary report of the incident will be forwarded to the Director, Associate Vice President-Division of Administration, Director of Public Information, and the Dean, Director, or Department Chair of the affected facility.